hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module5/Assignment4/Assignment 4 – VPC Endpoints_Module5_AWS Weekday BC = 2301080808.md

 > **Tasks To Be Performed:**
 > 1. Create a VPC endpoint for a S3 bucket of your choice for secure access to the files.

-%%
-Creating a VPC endpoint allows resources within your VPC to communicate with AWS services without requiring access over the internet.
-When you create an endpoint specifically for Amazon S3, your EC2 instances or other resources in the VPC can use Amazon S3 without needing to traverse the internet, adding an extra layer of security.

-Questions and possible answers that arouse here moved to [[without routing traffic through the public internet]]

-%%

 1. **I'll Start by Accessing the Amazon VPC Dashboard**:
     - I'll sign in to the AWS Management Console.